Assessing Organizational Culture & Impacts on Culture from Company Transitions

 Organizational Culture Analysis Tool

-The AGS Organizational Culture Assessment Tool for culture impacts has preset culture type dropdowns that you can edit to add your own culture types.
+The OCMS Portal Change Impacts with Organizational Culture Assessment Tool for culture impacts gives you the flexibility to add your own culture change types.

 Below is a description of the four main types of corporate culture as well as four alternate types of culture that may be applicable when understanding organizational culture during a change impact assessment.